dd32/td-gh-ex/readme.txt

 Description
 -------------------

-Abaya is a WordPress theme for blogs that are designed to have beautiful typography.
-It is developed using mobile-first responsive design, ensuring that your blog will be no less beautiful when viewed on a smartphone or tablet.
+Abaya is a very simple to use and quick to setup responsive multipurpose WordPress theme.
+Abaya is the perfect theme for your next WordPress / WooCommerce project.

 Abaya also supports Customizer, Custom Menu, Custom Header and Custom-background, enabling flexible configuration.